This is going to be a two-part post called Help! I’m in love with my Pastor.”

 Find someone to help you…

 My final advice to you is to find a trusted friend you can confide in about the situation.
-Make sure it’s someone who live a Godly life and it’s not overwhelmed by sin themselves.
+Make sure it’s someone who lives a Godly life and it’s not overwhelmed by sin themselves.
 If they are truly Godly, they will restore you in this fault and not put you down.